-Vertical market refers to a market wherein the seller provides goods and services specific to a particular industry, business or other sets of persons having specific needs.
-Sellers operating in such market generally do not cater to the needs of the general market and deals with an only select type of industry or business groups.
+A vertical market is one in which the seller provides goods and services that are tailored to a particular industry, business, or group of people with specific needs.
+Sellers in this market typically do not cater to the needs of the general public and instead focus exclusively on a specific type of industry or business group.

 Types of Vertical Market

 In such a system, all the functions of production and distribution are done by a single company.
 Such companies do not need to depend on other persons for production and sales-related functions and are self-sufficient in doing so.

 #2 – Contractual System

 In such kind of system, there exits contractual agreement between the different production and distribution levels for the completion of the overall function.
 The participants of such a system enjoy the economies of scale.